tom-code/rust-matc/readme.md

   `demo command invoke-command-off --device-address 192.168.5.70:5540 --controller-id 100 --device-id 300`
 * if you want to start from scratch remove directory pem

+Other demo application flags:
+* --verbose - enable verbose logs
+* --local-address - specify local bind address for matter protocol.
+Format is ip:port.
+This is ip/port which is used as source address for matter UDP requests.
+  Default is 0.0.0.0:5555.
+When IPV6 is used this must be changed for example to --local-address "[\:\:]:5555"